CodingWCal/daily-practices/README.md

-# Collection of Daily Practices around JavaScript for Spaced Repetition of Key Fundamentals
+# Collection of JavaScript Daily Practices for Spaced Repetition of Key Fundamentals